jadecobra/python_tdd_exercises/source/truth_table/test_truth_table_tests.rst

     TypeError: tautology() takes 0 positional arguments but 2 were given

-  I add names in parentheses for the :ref:`function<what is a function?>` to take input arguments
+* I add two names in parentheses for the :ref:`function<what is a function?>` to take input arguments

   .. code-block:: python
     :linenos:
     :emphasize-lines: 1

-    def tautology(first_input, second_input):
+    def tautology(first, second):
         return None

   the terminal_ shows :ref:`AssertionError<what causes AssertionError?>`